-- 4. Agriculture Each of our institutions has a long-standing connection to the farmers, ranchers, and Ag businesses in our communities.
-In addition to developing new opportunities for students, this implementation team will look for ways to share resources from faculty and staff to equipment and programs.
-Drawing on the strengths of each of the affiliates, they'll collaborate to prepare the next generation of agricultural workers, owners, and entrepreneurs. - 5.
+- 4. Education.
+As education is key to our region's success, then educating our educators must be a priority.
+Building on our traditional strength in teacher education, we will work to ensure that teachers are well prepared and professionally mentored so as to have great career starts, reducing what is now an unacceptably high early teacher dropout rate, a win-win for teachers and their schools.
+We will expand easy access for teachers throughout the region for their continuing education requirements and support those who seek additional credentialing such as earning Masters degrees which are essential for successful early college programs.
+We will also ensure there are opportunities for our own faculty to advance their credentialing. - 5.
 IT / Computer Science.
-It goes without saying that computer and IT skills are necessary for the modern economy.
-By coordinating resources and expanding access, we will increase the number of qualified professionals in every IT/CS area and related disciplines, such as informatics and cybersecurity.
+Professionals with IT and computer skills are essential in a modern economy.
+By coordinating resources and expanding access, we will increase the number of qualified professionals in every IT/CS area and related disciplines such as informatics and cybersecurity.
 Following national industry trends, we will place particular emphasis on increasing the availability of alternative certifications, stackable credentials, and focused specialized training that will allow individuals to step in and out of programs as their work and career advancement requires.